About Us Contact Shop

 3. Colcannon Soup (Cabbage Potato Soup)

-There’s something about a cabbage and potato soup that sounds ridiculously comforting.
+There’s something about a cabbage and potato soup that sounds ridiculously comforting, savory, and rich.

-It’s a nice side dish that is also budget-friendly, and creamy, and looks like it would probably pair great with some Irish soda bread (recipe later on).
+It’s a nice side dish that’s also budget-friendly, has a creamy flavor, and looks like it would probably pair great with some Irish soda bread (recipe below).

 • This recipe also recommends crumbling bacon on top, so I’d say give this one a try!